carbon-language/carbon-lang/docs/design/generics/overview.md

 You may also declare a new type-of-type directly using ["structural interfaces"](terminology.md#structural-interfaces).
 Structural interfaces can express requirements that multiple interfaces be implemented, and give you control over how name conflicts are handled.
+Structural interfaces have other applications and capabilities not covered here.

 ```
 structural interface Combined {